Airline announcement comes despite border closure

-It’s understood the announcement will not affect the government’s policy on the Manx border, which currently remains closed.
+According to a government spokesperson, the announcement will not affect the government’s policy on the Manx border, which currently remains closed.

 New safety measures introduced by the airline include regular aircraft cleaning, and the requirement for all onboard to wear masks.

-EasyJet will also operate flights from UK airports such as London Gatwick, Bristol, Birmingham Liverpool, as well as to several European destinations.
+EasyJet will also operate flights from UK airports such as London Gatwick, Bristol, Birmingham and Liverpool, as well as to several European destinations.